nauam/Courses/docs/administration/security/default-users.md

 ## Logins

-QW Control supports a number of user directory configurations.
+Rundeck supports a number of user directory configurations.
 By default, the installation uses a file based directory, but connectivity to LDAP is also available.
 See [Authentication](/administration/security/authentication.md).

-The QW Control installation process will have defined a set of temporary logins useful during the getting started phase.
+The Rundeck installation process will have defined a set of temporary logins useful during the getting started phase.

 - `user`: Has access to run commands and jobs but unable to modify job